 - 10. Tennessee Tech Athletic Financial Aid Agreement.
 Institutional aid based on athletics ability may be reduced or cancelled in accordance with NCAA Rule 15.3.4 and TTU Policy 907.
 NCAA rules also allow for cancellation or reduction based on violation of written athletic policies.
 These policies are as stated below. - a.
 Academic Effort.
 Athletic aid may be cancelled if a student-athlete: - i.
 Misses more than 10% of classes for unexcused absences per semester. - ii.
 Does not adhere to the WIN program guidelines (e.g., failing to meet WIN-related requirements more than three times (unexcused) per semester). - iii.
-Is found guilty of any type of academic fraud or cheating. - b.
-Drug Test Result.
+Is found guilty of any type of academic fraud or cheating. - Drug Test Result.
 Athletic aid may be cancelled if a student-athlete tests positive (NCAA required test or otherwise) for any substance banned by the NCAA. - c.
 Social Behavior - i.
 Athletic aid may be cancelled if a student-athlete is convicted of a felony or misdemeanor. - ii.
 Aid may be reduced if a student-athlete has received two citations in writing from either the head coach (and approved by the Athletics Director) or from the Athletics Director directly for inappropriate behavior that results in embarrassment to the team, the Athletics Department, or the University. - d.
 Special Circumstances.
 Aid may be reduced if a student-athlete violates a written clause in a renewal contact that is within NCAA and OVC rules and has been approved by the Athletics Director for inclusion, due to circumstances believed to be in the best interest of the student-athlete. - 11.
 Book Return Policy.
 For student-athletes who are receiving Athletics Book Scholarships: - a.
 Books are due back in good condition (i.e., a condition such that the books can be reissued, as determined by the Assistant Director of Athletics for Academics) by the end of Finals Week of the semester in which they were issued to you.
 If any books are not returned by the end of Finals Week or are not returned in good condition, your head coach will be informed within the next week. - b.
 If the head coach's efforts to have you return or replace the books no later than two weeks from the end of the semester, your student account will be debited the replacement value of the books.
-Once a charge is assessed, it will not be removed.
+Once a charge is assessed, it will not be removed. - c.
+More textbooks are moving to a rental only option.
+If Athletics incurs any charges or fees due to late rental returns, or damaged books, the student-athlete's account will be charged to reflect those fees.